panin300200/Number-methods/README.md

 ```
 ### Step 2: use cmake
 Install cmake.

-On windows use this links (guid) : https://aneescraftsmanship.com/how-to-install-and-configure-cmake-in-windows/
+On windows use this links (guide) : https://aneescraftsmanship.com/how-to-install-and-configure-cmake-in-windows/

 On macOS:
 ```
 brew install cmake